622: Angels Revenge

 In the parlance of LSD users, “peaking” means the point in the arc of an LSD experience where the effects of the drug are at their most intense.

-Don Kirshner’s Rock Concert was a syndicated musical variety show that aired on TV stations across the country from 1973-1981.
+An imitation of Don Kirshner, host of Don Kirshner’s Rock Concert, a syndicated musical variety show that aired on TV stations across the country from 1973-1981.
 It featured such bands as the Rolling Stones, the Ramones, the Bee Gees, and Devo.
 Disco is a style of dance music that peaked in popularity in the late 1970s.
 A counter to the rock music that dominated the era, disco ruled the nightclub landscape for several years, and there were numerous disco radio hits and top-selling records.
 It was further popularized by the hit 1977 movie Saturday Night Fever and made stars of such artists as the Bee Gees (who were prominently featured in the Saturday Night Fever soundtrack), Donna Summer, and KC and the Sunshine Band.

 We’ve never seen such great disco!